Voters choose criminal justice reformer with plenty of attitude

-Arrogant, admirable, cold, standoffish, paragon of idealism and even cringeworthy are words used to describe Philadelphia District Attorney Lawrence Samuel Krasner, the defacto leader of criminal justice reform in America’s fifth-largest city.
+Arrogant, admirable, cold, standoffish, paragon of idealism and even cringeworthy are words used to describe Philadelphia District Attorney Lawrence Samuel Krasner, the de facto leader of criminal justice reform in the nation’s fifth-largest city.

 The prickly D.A.’s unique personality is packaged with his accomplishments as a reformer, since city residents seemingly approved them both in last week’s election.
-Krasner, a Democrat, beat his Republican challenger, A. Charles Peruto, grabbing an overwhelming 70% of the vote.
+Krasner, a Democrat, beat his Republican challenger, A. Charles Peruto Jr., grabbing an overwhelming 70% of the vote.

 Krasner’s reforms included: